 Missing, damaged or broken teeth are embarrassing and often painful, but there is a solution: Dental Implants.
-They look and function just like your natural teeth, and Many of the patients we treat at Dentistry For Life in Philadelphia Dental Implants are prefered over other methods (such as dental bridges) because it doesn’t require moving remaining teeth to place the new one.
+They look and function just like your natural teeth, and many of the patients we treat at Dentistry For Life prefer dental implants over other tooth replacement methods (such as dental bridges) because it doesn’t require moving remaining teeth to place the new one.

 If you’re healthy enough to receive the treatment required for fixing bridgework, or even for routine extractions, chances are you’re healthy enough to undergo a dental implant procedure.
 But then again, maybe not.
 Some patients may suffer from other health conditions that could render them ineligible for dental implants, but you should know that this is rare.
 Only after you speak with your Philadelphia cosmetic dentist will you know if you are truly a good candidate for dental implants, and which implant system is right for you.

 Your teeth are meant to last a lifetime, and so too are your dental implants - with the right care, that is.
 With proper dental hygiene and routine dental check-ups, your dental implants will last as long as you do.